Conrad Burns

-Conrad Ray Burns (January 25, 1935 – April 28, 2016) was an American politician who served as a United States Senator from Montana and later was a lobbyist.
+Conrad Ray Burns (January 25, 1935 – April 28, 2016) was an American politician and lobbyist who served as a United States Senator from Montana from 1989 to 2007.
 He was only the second Republican popularly elected to represent Montana in the Senate and was the longest-serving Republican senator in Montana history.

 While in the Senate, Burns sat on the Senate Appropriations Committee and was the chairman of its Subcommittee on the Interior.
 He was also chairman of the Commerce, Science, and Transportation Committee's Communications subcommittee.

 Early life

 Burns was born on a farm near Gallatin, Missouri, to Russell and Mary Frances (Knight) Burns.
 He graduated from Gallatin High School in 1952 and then enrolled in the College of Agriculture at the University of Missouri.
 He was also a member of the Alpha Gamma Rho fraternity.
 Two years later Burns left without graduating and enlisted in the Marine Corps in 1955.
 He served in Japan and Korea as a small-arms instructor.

 After his military service in 1957, Burns began working for Trans World Airlines and Ozark Air Lines.
 In 1962, he traveled the state of Montana as a field representative for Polled Hereford World magazine in Billings, He married Phyllis Jean Kuhlmann in 1967; they had three children, Kate, Keely, and Garrett.

 In 1968, he turned down a transfer to Iowa and became a cattle auctioneer for the Billings Livestock Commission.
 He became the first manager of the Northern International Livestock Exposition.
 He also began reporting on agricultural market news, started a radio show and later working as a farm reporter for KULR-TV.

 In 1975, Burns founded the Northern Agricultural Network with four radio stations.
 The NAN had grown to serve thirty-one radio stations and six television stations by 1986, when he sold it to enter politics.
 Angry at a local politician, he won a seat on the Yellowstone County Commission, where he served for two years.